Create a Color Scheme

 Line 4 •File Desc:sohocolor scheme.Line 17 to 43 •all the colors for dark mode.Line 48 to 74 •all the colors for light mode.

-These lines above are all you need to create a color scheme, and lines beyond that are for finer adjustments and other custom modifications.
+Any further modification to the lines beyond that are for finer adjustments and other custom modifications.
 I recommend creating the color scheme inside of Firefox rather than a text editor.
 That way you can setup the colors and modifications live and view your changes in real-time.
 I'll show you how below.

 I also recommend doing this before we continue: On Line 17, edit --uc-browser-color, change it to red.
 You'll see why later.